Score Matching for Truncated Density Estimation on a Manifold: Background

-We consider two primary probability distributions on the unit hypersphere ($S^{d-1}$) in $\R^d$: the Kent distribution (or Fisher-Bingham distribution) and the von-Mises Fisher distribution.
+We consider two primary probability distributions on $\S^{d-1}$ in $\R^d$: the Kent distribution and the von-Mises Fisher distribution.
 See Chapter 9, \citet{directional} for an overview of spherical distributions.
+Note that these spherical distributions are defined in terms of Euclidean coordinates, $\mb{x} \in \R^d$.

-\subsubsection{Kent Distribution}
+\paragraph{Kent Distribution}

-The pdf for the Kent distribution is
+The PDF for the Kent distribution is